iTerm2 + Claude Code

 1 Create new profiles (or duplicate existing ones)

-Use a project-specific prefix: SS-AUDIT, SS-IMPL, etc. for a project called SensiSpend.
-Or keep DEV-* and just change the directory.
+Use a project-specific prefix: MYPROJECT-AUDIT, MYPROJECT-IMPL, etc. Or keep DEV-* and just change the directory.

 2 Update Initial Directory in each profile